-- Save the Villain: Only twice so far, both by Roy: he cries out to warn Lord Greg at the last second before Minty rips him apart; he also tries very hard to save Griselda from falling off a cliff, right after discovering that she's actually Lord Greg in a new body.
+- Save the Villain: Twice so far, both by Roy: he cries out to warn Lord Greg at the last second before Minty rips him apart; he also tries very hard to save Griselda from falling off a cliff, right after discovering that she's actually Lord Greg in a new body.
 On both occasions Greg has just tried to kill him and on both occasions Roy has to watch Greg die.

 - Say My Name: Extra useful in a podcast, since the audience can't see who's just entered the room, been killed etc. In The Beast of Albion: Part One (S2E5), after Roy discovers Griselda's true identity, he goes back and forth between both names.
 It doesn't help that Griselda/Lord Greg says his name in almost every sentence.Griselda: Roy!

 - Scully Syndrome: PC Jenkins is very resistant to any suggestion of ghosts in The Whispering Fog.Jenkins: Maybe it was a tiny killer.
 You know, just a little man.

 Roy: A tiny man?
 Dressed as some fog?
 You need to lay off the scotch, feller.

 - Shout-Out: Besides the specific films being parodied, there are plenty of subtle allusions (and some not so subtle) to influences such as Doctor Who and Hellraiser.

 - Significant Anagram: Lorrimer is the only one to figure out that Griselda Promogrew is an anagram of "I am Lord Greg Powers."